 - A Bachelor’s degree in an appropriate field, plus:

-- an undergraduate or post-baccalaureate certificate or minor in GIS or geospatial technology, OR;
+- an undergraduate or post-baccalaureate certificate, major, or minor in GIS or geospatial technology, OR;

 - at least five quarter courses (or three semester courses) of substantial upper division GIS or geospatial technology coursework, OR;